 Don’t want this to take all night?
 No problem.
 You can go straight from prep to a preheated smoker if so desired.
 Again, you have a couple of choices.

 If you don’t want to dirty up a bowl, you can forgo this step and add all three ingredients directly to the bacon.
-If you marinated, you may be good on the maple syrup and can probably just stick to the dry stuff.
-As a side note, using a brush will not only help combine the elements, but it will also give you a better coverage overall.
-You can coat both sides or leave it at one, and you can do this either before, or after arranging the bacon for cooking, Let’s get to that now.
+If you marinated, you may be good on the maple syrup and can probably stick to the dry stuff.
+As a side note, using a brush will not only help combine the elements but will also give you better coverage overall.
+You can coat both sides or leave it at one, and you can do this either before, or after arranging the bacon for cooking.

-No matter which choices you have made so far, ultimately you want to arrange each piece of bacon a little apart from it’s neighbor on a cooling rack, Bradley rack, or similar grill item.
+No matter what you have decided on, ultimately you want to arrange each piece of bacon a little apart from its neighbor on a cooling rack, Bradley rack, or similar grill item.
 Place this rack on top of a foil-lined cookie pan if you have it.
 If you haven’t added anything to your bacon yet, now is the time.
-When you’re satisfied that the bacon candy is ready, find an elevated spot in your smoker and let’s get to work.
+When you’re satisfied that the bacon candy is ready, find an elevated spot in your smoker, and let’s get to work.

 The quick snack

-Get your smoker up to 275.
+Get your smoker up to 275°F (135°C).
 You can cook anywhere from 25 to 45 minutes at this temperature, depending on your taste.
-You can also flip the bacon half-way through and reapply your coatings if you like, though it is not strictly necessary.
+You can also flip the bacon half-way through and reapply your coatings if you like, though it is necessary.

 The slow smoke

-Here you want the temperature a little lower; 225 for this cook.
+Here you want the temperature a little lower, 225°F (107°C) for a slower smoke.
 Smoke your bacon for an hour.
 Then, flip each piece of bacon and reapply any desired ingredients.
 Now cook for an additional 30 minutes to an hour, again, depending on your taste.

 Always let cooked bacon candy cool for 20 or 30 minutes, if you can, before enjoying.